Aakashko/DBMS-Project/README.md

 # DBMS-Project
-A DBMS project on railway management system using SQL.
+A DBMS project on railway management system using Structured Query Language.